configcat/docs/website/docs/sdk-reference/kotlin.md

     httpProxy = ProxyBuilder.http("http://proxy-server:1234/")
 }
 ```
-> You can check tha availability of the proxy configuration in specific HTTP engines <a href="https://ktor.io/docs/proxy.html" target="_blank">here</a>.
+> You can check the availability of the proxy configuration in specific HTTP engines <a href="https://ktor.io/docs/proxy.html" target="_blank">here</a>.

 ## Force refresh
 Any time you want to refresh the cached config.json with the latest one, you can call the `forceRefresh()` method of the library, which initiates a new download and updates the local cache.